swartn/sam-vs-jet-paper/data_retrieval/README.md

 authentication : requires an authentication file needs to be placed at `
                  $HOME/.ecmwfapirc`.

 notes :  This ECMWF api works well.
+Remember to manually land mask the uflx data.

 ### Marshall
 script : marshall_sam/`get_marshall_data.py`